magwenelab/WeavePop/README.md

   * `accession`: Sequence ID of the chromosomes in the FASTA and GFF of the reference of each lineage.
 Make sure each chromosome ID is not repeated in this file.
   * `chromosome`: Common name of the chromosome, e.g. chr01, 1, VNI_chr01.

-* `config/RepBase.fasta`: Database of repetitive sequences to use for RepeatModeler and RepeatMasker in FASTA format.
+* `config/RepBase.fasta`: Database of repetitive sequences in FASTA format to use for RepeatMasker.
 Needed if the CNV, plotting or database modules are activated.
 We recommend the [RepBase database](https://www.girinst.org/server/RepBase/).
 You need to download it, extract the files and concatenate all in one FASTA file `config/RepBase.fasta`.

 * `config/loci.csv`: If you want genetic features to be plotted in the depth and MAPQ plots, provide comma-separated table with one row per gene.
 [Example](https://github.com/magwenelab/DiversityPipeline/blob/main/config/loci.csv).